geuscht-m/mdb-runtime-tester/prototyping/README.md

 This project contains the test driver framework and associated tests to run database resilicence tests for your application that uses MongoDB.

+The purpose of this framework is to allow the user to build and combine test scenarios that the application may encounter during its normal production operation.
+The scenarios supported range from simple, everyday occurences of a primary election to serious issues like a MongoDB replica set or sharded cluster that is in read-only mode because the majority of its nodes are unavailable.

+Please note that these tools are not intended to test your MongoDB deploymnent; rather, they are intended to validate that your application can handle typical issues that it may encounter during its production lifecycle.

 ## Installation

 At this point in time, the project does not provide any pre-built binaries.
 To use these tools, please clone or fork the repository and build the binaries locally.